 Reinforcements for Wildling shoes

-When Team Wildling is looking for new approaches, we often find that a fresh view from outside opens up new perspectives.
+When the Wildling Shoes team is looking for new approaches, we often find that a fresh view from outside opens up new perspectives.
 And that was the case here: A new pack member arrived at the Fox’s den, bringing know-how and a solution.
 Starting from the autumn/winter 2018 collection, all Wildling shoes came equipped with a patch that reinforced the material in the sole gap.
 The material we found for the patch promised to reduce abrasion considerably in the ball area of the gap.
 We were over the moon about this find, because it was flexible enough to adjust to the foot while walking, yet still protected the gap in the sole.

 The first step was taken on our mission to “increase durability, maintain flexibility”, but we came to realize that we hadn't yet reached the end of that particular journey.

 Image: Wildling Shoes | A Wildling minimal shoe's unrestricted flexibility